 Mistake #3: Taking your time to file the FAFSA

-There is a pretty long window within which students are required to file the FAFSA.
+Students have a pretty long window to file the FAFSA.
 However, the results from previous years show that students who file the FAFSA as soon as possible after January 1st and before the end of March, are more likely to get substantially higher aid as compared to students who file after April 1st.
 This is because several colleges and states have very early FAFSA deadlines.

-Some states take it one step further, awarding state grants on a first-come, first-served basis until the allocated funds are depleted.
-If you are one of the early few to apply, you stand a much higher chance of getting some of those funds.
+Some states take it one step further.
+They award state grants on a first-come, first-served basis until they deplete their allocated funds.
+If you apply early, you stand a much higher chance of getting some of those funds.

 Mistake #4: Saving for college incorrectly

-It is important to start saving for college as early as possible but it is even more important to make sure you save strategically.
+It is important to start saving for college as early as possible.
+However, it is even more important to make sure you save strategically.

 Saving for college in a grandparent-owned 529 college saving plan is another mistake.
 Although these savings are not reported as an asset on the FAFSA, there are other tax-related factors that could reduce your eligibility for need-based financial aid considerably.